A Simple Guide to Sleep Meditation for Kids

 Guided meditation (Ages 8+)

-Guided meditation is when your child is guided or led to a state of relaxed concentration by another person or even a recording.
+Guided meditation is when your child is led to a state of relaxed concentration by another person or recording.
 Very often, guided meditations address specific issues like anxiety or insomnia.

 Mindfulness meditation (Ages 3+)

 This type of meditation is a mental state that requires your child to be fully present with a total focus on “the now.”
-Mindfulness meditation requires a moment-to-moment hyper-awareness of his/her thoughts.
-While techniques tend to vary, this type of meditation often involves breath work or deep breathing exercises that focus the mind.
+Mindfulness meditation requires a moment-to-moment hyper-awareness of their thoughts.
+While techniques tend to vary, this type of meditation often involves deep breathing exercises that focus the mind.

 Mantra meditation (Ages 3+)

 Mantra meditation is the type of meditation that most people are familiar with.
 Simply stated, mantra meditation involves repeating a specific word or phrase vocally in order to focus the mind and limit distracting thoughts.